sneakysneak/docs/pages/connector-authentication/sftp-private-key.md

 ## IP Whitelisting ##

-If the SFTP server is not publicly accessible ensure you allow Cyclr to connect.
+If the SFTP server is not publicly accessible, ensure you allow Cyclr to connect to it.

 See [Cyclr IP Whitelisting](https://docs.cyclr.com/cyclr-ip-whitelisting)